Hi there! Welcome to our home. Here’s a tour of all of our rooms, click on a room name or the pictures to see more.

-Gold flecked countertops and backsplash, old laminate tile, wood cabinets, and green appliances.
+The kitchen used to have gold flecked countertops and backsplash, 40 year old laminate tile, wood cabinets, and green appliances.
 Can’t picture it?
 Here’s what our kitchen used to look like.

 Click here for all posts about our kitchen.

 Our living room was an unused dumping grounds of furniture just here to fill space.
 We decided to transform it into a mom cave!